-- Market approach uses prices and other relevant information generated by market transactions for identical or similar - Income approach converts estimated future cash flows or income and expenses into a single discounted present value. - Cost approach reflects the current replacement cost of an asset at its current service capacity.
+- Market approach uses prices and other relevant information generated by market transactions for identical or similar assets or liabilities. - Income approach converts estimated future cash flows or income and expenses into a single discounted present value. - Cost approach reflects the current replacement cost of an asset at its current service capacity.